Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: SMD Maintenance Mechanisms

 \subsection{Use Case 2: RowHammer Protection}

-Repeatedly activating and precharging (i.e., hammering) a \hht{(aggressor)} DRAM row causes \micronew{RowHammer} errors in the cells of a nearby \hht{(victim)} DRAM row~\cite{yang2019trap,gautam2019row,jiang2021quantifying,park2016experiments, park2016statistical, ryu2017overcoming, walker2021dram,yang2016suppression}.
-DRAM manufacturers equip their \hht{existing} DRAM chips with in-DRAM RowHammer protection mechanisms, generally referred to as Target Row Refresh (TRR)~\cite{hassan2021uncovering,frigo2020trrespass, jattke2022blacksmith}.
+Repeatedly activating and precharging (i.e., hammering) a DRAM row \hht{(aggressor)} causes \micronew{RowHammer} \omcr{2}{bitflips}~\cite{kim2014flipping} in the cells of a nearby DRAM row (victim)~\cite{kim2014flipping, mutlu2019rowhammer, mutlu2023fundamentally, yang2019trap,gautam2019row,jiang2021quantifying,park2016experiments, park2016statistical, ryu2017overcoming, walker2021dram,yang2016suppression}.
+DRAM manufacturers equip their \hht{existing} DRAM chips with in-DRAM RowHammer protection mechanisms, generally referred to as Target Row Refresh (TRR)~\cite{hassan2021utrr,frigo2020trrespass}.
 At a high level, TRR protects against RowHammer by detecting an aggressor row and refreshing \hht{its} victim rows.
-Because a conventional DRAM chip \emph{cannot} initiate a refresh operation by itself, TRR refreshes victim rows by taking advantage of the slack time available in the \hht{refresh} latency (i.e., \trfc{}), originally used to perform \emph{only} periodic DRAM refresh~\cite{hassan2021uncovering,frigo2020trrespass,jattke2022blacksmith}.
-Recent works~\cite{hassan2021uncovering,frigo2020trrespass,jattke2022blacksmith,deridder2021smash} demonstrate a variety of \hht{new} RowHammer access patterns that circumvent the TRR protection in chips of all \hht{three} major DRAM vendors, proving that the existing DRAM interface is not well suited to enable strong RowHammer protection \hht{especially as RowHammer becomes a bigger problem with DRAM technology scaling}. \hht{We use \mech{} to develop \iscanew{a new} maintenance mechanism that overcome\iscanew{s} the limitations of the existing TRR mechanisms by initiating victim row refresh within the DRAM chip.}
+Because a conventional DRAM chip \emph{cannot} initiate a refresh operation by itself, TRR refreshes victim rows by taking advantage of the slack time available in the \hht{refresh} latency (i.e., \trfc{}), originally used to perform \emph{only} periodic DRAM refresh~\cite{hassan2021utrr,frigo2020trrespass,jattke2022blacksmith}.
+Recent works (e.g., \cite{hassan2021utrr,frigo2020trrespass,jattke2022blacksmith,deridder2021smash}) demonstrate a variety of \hht{new} RowHammer access patterns that circumvent the TRR protection in chips of all \hht{three} major DRAM vendors, \omcr{2}{demonstrating} that the existing DRAM interface is not well suited to enable strong RowHammer protection \hht{especially as RowHammer becomes a bigger problem with DRAM technology scaling}~\rowHammerGetsWorseCitations{}. \atbcr{2}{We adapt two existing RowHammer protection mechanisms (PARA~\cite{kim2014flipping} and Graphene~\cite{park2020graphene}) to be implemented freely in DRAM.
+These adaptations} overcome the limitations of the existing TRR mechanisms by initiating victim row refresh within the DRAM chip.